Skip to content

 For Chase specifically:

 The cap matters.
-The 1% headline rate sounds like an unlimited boost on your spending; in practice it's capped at £180/year, and you only hit that ceiling if a) you spend at least £1,500/month in the qualifying categories specifically and b) you remember to use the Chase debit card rather than your phone wallet pointed at a different card.
-For most UK households the realistic cashback is £80 to £120 per year, with the upper end being homes with two cars, regular rail commuting and a major weekly shop on the Chase card.
+The 2% headline rate sounds like an unlimited boost on your spending; in practice it's capped at £240/year, and you only hit that ceiling if a) you spend at least £1,000/month in the qualifying categories specifically, b) you remember to use the Chase card rather than your phone wallet pointed at a different card, and c) you clear the monthly criteria (15+ payments and £1,000 kept in a Chase saver).
+For most UK households the realistic cashback is £150 to £240 per year, with the upper end being homes with two cars, regular rail commuting, eating out and a major weekly shop on the Chase card.

 That number is real, but it's not transformational.
 MSE's framing reflects that: Chase is a sensible secondary card for cashback, not a reason to upend a primary banking relationship.